mininet-wifi/mininet-wifi.github.io/_pages/part2.md

 # Part 2: Advanced Startup Options

 Run a Regression Test
-You don’t need to drop into the CLI; Mininet-WiFi can also be used to run self-contained regression tests.
+You do not need to drop into the CLI; Mininet-WiFi can also be used to run self-contained regression tests.

 Run a regression test: